beyretb/AnimalAI-Olympics/documentation/cloudTraining.md

 # Training on AWS

-Training an agent requires rendering the environment on a screen, which prevents training on out of the box cloud compute instances.
-You will need to follow either one of the methods provided below in order to perform training on the cloud.
+Training an agent requires rendering the environment on a screen, which means that you may have to follow a few steps (detailed below) before you can use standard cloud compute instances.
+We detail two possibilities.
 Both methods were tested on [AWS p2.xlarge](https://aws.amazon.com/ec2/instance-types/p2/) using a standard [Deep Learning Base AMI](https://aws.amazon.com/marketplace/pp/B077GCZ4GR).

-We leave to participants the task of adapting the information found here to different cloud providers and/or instance type.
+We leave participants the task of adapting the information found here to different cloud providers and/or instance types or for their specific use-case.
+We do not have the resources to fully support this capability.
+We are providing the following purely in the hopes it serves as a useful guide for some.

 **WARNING: using cloud services will incur costs, carefully read your provider terms of service**